Skip to content

 </font>

-The most compact and efficient format, designed for fast loading and minimal file size.
+The most compact format.
+Fast loading, minimal file size.

 • Best for: Performance-critical applications, mobile games, or projects with memory constraints.